tkevinbest/tkevinbest.github.io/README.md

 ## Bio
 <img src="assets/Best_Kevin.jpg" alt="headshot" width="200"/>

 I am a Ph.D. candidate in the Robotics Department at the University of Michigan.
-My research focuses on the control algorithms of robotic knee-ankle prostheses and their effects on user outcomes.
-In general, I am interested in dynamics, the control of robotic systems, optimization, and the human motor control.
+My research focuses on the control algorithms for robotic knee-ankle prostheses and their effects on user outcomes.
+In general, I am interested in dynamics, control, robotic systems, optimization, real-time software design, and human motor control.

 # Projects